 With the change of the capital of Japan to Edo (Tokyo), the new ruler of the country Shogun Tokugawa Ieyasu ordered all Daimyo (feudal lords) to travel to Edo every two years to pay tribute to him.
 For this reason, the Tokaido Road was built along with 53 designated rest stations called post towns connecting Kyoto and Edo.
 Tokugawa Ieyasu also encouraged the founding of settlements around these stations, one of which was Arimatsu.

 The town of Arimatsu was founded by official decree of the feudal clan Owari Tokugawa, the rulers of the region.
 The decree was issued in 1608.
-Arimatsu became a post town along the Tokaido route and was located between Chiryu Station and Narumi Station.
+Arimatsu became a town along the Tokaido route and was located between Chiryu Station and Narumi Station.
 During the founding of Arimatsu, the town had a total of eight families as residents.

 The Origins of Arimatsu-Narumi Shibori